The rapper turned cat man who is busting stereotypes with his love for felines

 “Strays don’t usually do well in homes, but they help with rodent populations,” he said.
 “So it’s important to neuter them and return them where you got them in order to humanely control their numbers.”

-Friendlier cats that do well around people are put up for adoption with help from an Atlanta cat café, Java Cats, he said.
+Friendlier cats that do well around people are put up for adoption with help from an Atlanta cat cafe, Java Cats, he said.

 Although Davis struggled for years to fund his company (he spent much of his own savings to pay for neutering strays), he is now enjoying a surge of support since he was featured on Today.com last month.